Sanofi Metformin, 850 mg 60 pcs

 Cationic drugs

-Amiloride, digoxin, morphine, procainamide, quinidine, quinine, ranitidine, triamterene, trimethoprim and vancomycin, excreted by the renal tubules, compete with metformin for tubular transport systems and may lead to an increase in Cmax of up to 60%.
+Amiloride, digoxin, morphine, procainamide, quinidine, quinine, ranitidine, triamterene, trimethoprim and vancomycin, excreted by the renal tubules, compete with metformin for tubular transport systems and can lead to an increase in Cmax up to 60%.

-The hypoglycemic effect of metformin may be reduced by phenothiazines, glucagon, estrogens, including as part of oral contraceptives, phenytoin, sympathomimetics, nicotinic acid, isoniazid, slow calcium channel blockers.
+The hypoglycemic effect of metformin can be reduced by phenothiazines, glucagon, estrogens, including those contained in oral contraceptives, phenytoin, sympathomimetics, nicotinic acid, isoniazid, and slow calcium channel blockers.

-Levothyroxine may decrease the hypoglycemic effect of metformin.
-Monitoring of blood glucose concentrations is recommended, especially during initiation or discontinuation of thyroid hormone therapy, and the dose of metformin should be adjusted if necessary.
+Levothyroxine may reduce the hypoglycemic effect of metformin.
+Monitoring blood glucose concentrations is recommended, particularly when initiating or stopping thyroid hormone therapy, and the dose of metformin should be adjusted if necessary.

-Concomitant use of metformin with NSAIDs, MAO inhibitors, oxytetracycline, fibric acid derivatives, cyclophosphamide, probenecid, chloramphenicol, sulfonamide antimicrobials may increase the hypoglycemic effect of metformin.
+With simultaneous use of metformin with NSAIDs, MAO inhibitors, oxytetracycline, fibric acid derivatives, cyclophosphamide, probenecid, chloramphenicol, sulfonamide antimicrobials, the hypoglycemic effect of metformin may be enhanced.

 Propranolol, ibuprofen